 Or Application Form to be returned to Student Services

-This course leads to qualified teacher status in the Further Education and Skills sector.
-It is a level 5 qualification and is designed for those who intend to take on a full teaching role, having responsibility for students throughout the learning process and engaging in teaching at a range of academic levels within their subject specialism.
+This course, awarded by the University of Central Lancashire, is a level 5 qualification and is designed for those who intend to take on a full teaching role, having responsibility for students throughout the learning process and engaging in teaching at a range of academic levels within their subject specialism.

 The Certificate in Education, awarded by the University of Central Lancashire, is primarily for those who want to teach in Further Education and sixth form.
 The aim of the course is to prepare trainees to teach in a range of contexts in the Further Education and Skills sector.
 Trainees are expected to attend a placement that includes at least 150 teaching hours as well as other department duties such as taking part in meetings, answering queries, and planning and preparation for classes.
 You will be in placement for 2 — 2.5 days a week.

 There are 6 units across 2 stages.
-Stage one runs from September to January and stage 2 from January to June.
+Stage One runs from September to January and Stage Two from January to June.
 The modules are as follows:

 - Preparation for Education and Training (Level 4)